TrindadeTecnologia/email-verifier/README.md

 Console.WriteLine($"Result = { result }");

 ```
 You can create your custom rule inheriting IEmailRule class.
 You'll have to implement two methods.
 IsValid and IsValidAsync.
 Both, returns a boolean value that indicates if the informed address value is valid or not.
-Fdxa
+Fdxa1
 a